-The Scheme is managed by 5 Trustee Directors; 3 Trustee Directors are appointed by the Principal Employer, and there are 2 Member Nominated Directors.
-No new Trustee Directors joined the Trustee Board during the year.
-The composition of the Trustee board is compliant with Regulatory requirements and demonstrates diversification of skills and breadth and depth of pension knowledge.
+The Scheme is managed by five Trustee Directors; three Trustee Directors are appointed by the Principal Employer, and there are two Member Nominated Directors.
+No new Trustee Directors joined the Trustee Board during the year to March 2023.
+The composition of the Trustee Board is compliant with regulatory requirements and demonstrates diversification of skills and breadth and depth of pension knowledge.

-Trustee Directors are familiar with the key Scheme documents (including the Trust Deed and Rules, the Statement of Investment Principles, and other scheme management documentation) and are able to access these documents within the Trustee's secure online portal.
+The Trustee Directors are familiar with the key Scheme documents (including the Trust Deed and Rules, Statement of Investment Principles, and other Scheme management documentation) and are able to access these documents within the Trustee's secure online portal.
 Scheme documents are reviewed by the Trustee on a regular basis.